 Another top spot for St. Petersburg sightseeing is Egmont Key State Park.
-Accessible only by private boat, visitors can enjoy several trails that lead to historic sites, as well as opportunities for swimming, fishing and relaxing on the beaches.
+Accessible only by private boat, visitors can enjoy several trails that lead to historic sites, as well as opportunities for swimming, fishing and relaxing on beaches.
 Egmont Key mostly serves as a wildlife refuge, and tells the history of both American independence and Seminole tribe.
-The park is so remote, there is no drinking water or a store, so pack food, water and sunscreen before visiting.
+The park is so remote, there is no drinking water or retailers, so pack food, water and sunscreen ahead of time.

 Sawgrass Lake Park

 At this park, walk through one of the largest maple swamps on the Gulf Coast.
 The 400-acre Sawgrass Lake Park is home to a mile-long boardwalk and half-mile dirt trail, both perfect for wildlife viewing.
-In fact, the park is known as one of the best spots in Florida for birdwatching.
-Other things to look for include: butterflies, plants and animals, all in their natural environment.
-Keep your eyes out for alligators, turtles, herons, wood storks and much more.
+In fact, the park is known as one of the best spots in Florida for bird-watching.
+Other things to look for include: butterflies and plants and animals, all in their natural environment.
+For a surprise, keep an eye out for alligators, turtles, herons, wood storks and more.

 Weedon Island Preserve

 Doubling as an educational facility and history center, Weedon Island Preserve is offers another St. Pete sightseeing spot.
 Measuring more than 3,100 acres, the preserve is home to aquatic and upland ecosystems with plants and animals.
 Visitors will find guided tours and nature hikes, boardwalks, and special programs and events.

 The Weedon Island Preserve Cultural and Natural History Center attracts history and culture lovers, and was designed with the help of Native Americas.
 Inside, connect to native culture through interactive exhibits, where guests can even travel underwater.